helium/HIP/00XX-random-CG-election.md

 No other changes to how score and geography is used in elections are to be made as part of this HIP.

+Due to the fact that CG score will be randomly assigned, there is no need to expose at his point to users of the Helium app or Explorer.

 # Drawbacks
 [drawbacks]: #drawbacks
 Randomized selection of CG members may lead to unexpected consequences and impact performance of the CG.